How to create a Smart Contract on Ethereum?

 • Digital Identity Verification: Smart contracts can facilitate secure and efficient identity verification processes, allowing users to control their personal data and share it selectively.
 This can lead to reduced identity theft and fraud, providing peace of mind to users and organizations alike.
 Companies focused on blockchain smart contracts development services can help implement these solutions.

-For more information on smart contract development, you can check out our resources on Intro to Ethereum Blockchain Dev and Create, Test, Implement & Deploy Tezos Smart Contracts.
+For more information on smart contract development, you can check out our resources on Create, Test, Implement & Deploy Tezos Smart Contracts.

 2. Setting Up the Development Environment